isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

                }
            },

-           // kea-netconf is able to load hooks libraries that augment its operation.
+           // kea-netconf is able to load hook libraries that augment its operation.
            // Currently there are no hook points defined in kea-netconf
            // processing.
            "hooks-libraries": [